 |I still have a lot to learn,” said Elbettar, building safety manager for the City of Lake Forest, Calif.
 “There are always more certifications and such you can achieve. … I want to help the members know that those opportunities are available to them … to help make them better code officials for their municipalities.”|

-As an engineer early in his career, Jay Elbettar was impressed with code officials, the limitless knowledge they had on many topics, whether it might be adding a screened-in porch or safety guidelines for a 45-story building.
-He is a registered professional engineer in the states of California, Georgia, Florida and Texas.
+As an engineer early in his career, Jay Elbettar was impressed with code officials and with the seemingly limitless knowledge they had on many topics, from adding a screened-in porch or to safety guidelines for a 45-story building.
+He is a registered professional engineer in the states of California, Georgia, Florida, Colorado, Tennessee, Nevada and Texas.

 Looking at his vast resume, one can see Elbettar’s growth as a code official is linked to the experience he has gained in the years since.
 Elbettar, the ICC’s 2010 Code Official of the Year, is ready to use his considerable expertise to help members.

 And to learn even more himself.

 “I still have a lot to learn,” said Elbettar, Building Official for Mission Viejo, Calif.
 “There are always more certifications and such you can achieve. … I want to help the members know that those opportunities are available to them … to help make them better code officials for their municipalities.”

 Elbettar recently came to his position with the City of Lake Forest.
-When he was Mission Viejo’s Building Official since 2010, Elbettar manages and directs the operation of the Building Division through Charles Abbott Associates.
+When he was Mission Viejo’s Building Official since 2010, Elbettar manages and directs the operation of its building division through Charles Abbott Associates.
 He oversees plan checks, inspections, counter operations and permit issuance.

 Plan checking is where Elbettar began his code career in 1990 with the city of Glendale, Calif.
-Before that, the graduate of the University of Baghdad and the University of Southern California, always amazed at how structures were built, focused on engineering.
-Born in Michigan, he followed his father, a professor of linguistics, to the Middle East, where he wound up with a varied educational and work experience, including a stint as a construction engineer with the Greek firm Helliniki Techniki S.A., in the Middle East.
+Before that, the graduate of the University of Baghdad and the University of Southern California who was always amazed at how structures were built, focused on engineering.
+Born in Michigan, he followed his father, a professor of linguistics, to the Middle East, where he obtained varied educational and work experiences, including a stint as a construction engineer with the Greek firm Helliniki Techniki S.A. in the Middle East.